Articles of Incorporation and Rules

 (Right to vote and right to be elected)

-Members who are eligible to vote and to be elected are those who are registered on the membership list by the day before the voting day.
-However, officers and representative election committee members are not eligible to be elected.
+Article 4.
+Members who have the right to vote and the right to be elected are those who are registered in the membership register by the day before the day of voting.
+However, officers and members of the general representative election management committee do not have the right to be elected.

 (Election Procedures)

-Article 5: The election of representatives due to the expiration of their term of office shall be announced at least 28 days before the regular meeting of representatives, and the selection of the winners shall be announced at least 16 days before the meeting.
-The specific dates shall be determined by the Representative Election Management Committee.
+Article 5.
+When an election of delegates is held due to the expiration of their term, an announcement of the election shall be made at least 28 days before the date of the regular general meeting, and an announcement of the winners shall be made at least 16 days before the meeting.
+The specific dates shall be determined by the delegate election management committee.

-Article 6 The notice of election shall include the following items:
+Article 6 The announcement of election shall include the following matters:

 • Electoral districts and their fixed number of seats